The Last Time (Rolling Stones song)

 "The Last Time" is a song by the English rock band the Rolling Stones featuring the Andrew Oldham Orchestra, and the band's first original song released as an A-single in the UK.
-Written by Mick Jagger and Keith Richards, and recorded at RCA Studios in Hollywood, California in January 1965, "The Last Time" was the band's third UK single to reach number one on the UK Singles Chart, spending three weeks at the top in March and early April 1965.
+Written by Mick Jagger and Keith Richards, and recorded at RCA Studios in Hollywood, California in January 1965, "The Last Time" was the band's third UK single to reach number one on the UK singles chart, spending three weeks at the top in March and early April 1965.
 It reached number two in the Irish Singles Chart in March 1965, and was released on the US version of the album Out of Our Heads on 30 July 1965.

 Composition

+Cash Box described "The Last Time" as "a raunchy, hard-driving romantic blueser about a twosome who are destined to split up".
-Although "The Last Time" is credited to Jagger/Richards, the song's chorus is identical, in melody and lyrics, to "This May Be the Last Time", a gospel song recorded in 1954 by the Staple Singers which itself was an arrangement of the first part of a sermon recorded by Reverend J. M. Gates in 1926 titled "You May Be Alive, You May Be Dead, Christmas Day".

-Richards acknowledged this in 2003, saying, "We came up with 'The Last Time', which was basically re-adapting a traditional gospel song that had been sung by the Staple Singers, but luckily the song itself goes back into the mists of time."
+Although "The Last Time" is credited to Jagger/Richards, its chorus is identical, in melody and lyrics, to "This May Be the Last Time", a gospel song recorded in 1954 by the Staple Singers.
+This in turn was an arrangement of the first part of a sermon recorded by Reverend J. M. Gates in 1926, "You May Be Alive, You May Be Dead, Christmas Day".
+In 2003, Keith Richards said: "'The Last Time' ... was basically re-adapting a traditional gospel song that had been sung by the Staple Singers, but luckily the song itself goes back into the mists of time."

 The Rolling Stones' song has a verse melody and a hook (a distinctive guitar riff) that were both absent in the Staple Singers' version.
 Phil Spector, whose "Wall of Sound" approach can be heard on the recording, assisted with the production.

-Cash Box described it as "a raunchy, hard-driving romantic blueser about a twosome who are destined to split up".

 Live performance

 Footage exists of a number of performances of this song by the Rolling Stones in 1965: from the popular BBC-TV music show Top of the Pops, the 1965 New Musical Express Poll Winners Concert and American TV shows including The Ed Sullivan Show and Shindig!.
 A full live performance is also prominently featured in the 2012 re-edit of the 1965 documentary Charlie Is My Darling.
 The footage confirms that the rhythm chords and guitar solo were played by Keith Richards, while the song's distinctive hook was played by Brian Jones.
-In the August 1965 issue of Beat Instrumental, in reply to the question of "who plays the prominent figure on The Stones releases?", Keith Richards said "I played it on 'Satisfaction', Brian played it on 'The Last Time'.
+In the August 1965 issue of Beat Instrumental, in reply to the question of "who plays the prominent figure on the Stones releases?", Keith Richards said "I played it on 'Satisfaction', Brian played it on 'The Last Time'.
 It all depends who thinks it up."

 A popular song in the Stones' canon, it was regularly performed in concert during the band's 1965, 1966 and 1967 tours.
 It was left off their concert set lists until 1997–98, when it reappeared on the Bridges to Babylon Tour.
 It later appeared on some of the band's set lists in 2012–13 on the 50 & Counting tour.